-- 10.1 A part-time employee: - (a) is engaged to work an average of less than 38 ordinary hours per week; - (b) has reasonably predictable hours of work; and - (c) receives, on a pro rata basis, equivalent pay and conditions to those of full-time employees who do the same kind of work. - 10.2 A part-time employee must be engaged for a minimum of 4 consecutive hours on any shift.
+- 10.1 A part-time employee: - (a) is engaged to work less than 38 ordinary hours per week; - (b) has reasonably predictable hours of work; and - (c) receives, on a pro rata basis, equivalent pay and conditions to those of full-time employees who do the same kind of work. - 10.2 At the time of engagement the employer and the part-time employee will agree in writing, on a regular pattern of work including the hours to be worked and the starting and finishing times on each day.